Recently I've been writing about CSS tabs. Topic was surprisingly popular, gaining several thousand users to my page.

 What was even more surprising were comments about accessibility.
 Although my initial idea was to present just a CSS technique for tabs, I decided to investigate a little bit more and add accessibility to my solution.

 CSS tabs are very old topic apparently, I've even found an article dating back in 2003.
 And it is a very popular topic, too, search results returned dozens of articles.
-I decided to document every article in this Github repository.
+I decided to document every article in a Github repository (which is no longer available).

 If you have an article that is not in the list, please add it by making a pull request.